astropy/specutils/docs/specutils/specwcs.rst

 Spectral 1D WCS
 ---------------

-The simplest (and most commonly used) WCS for 1D is a lookup table.
+The simplest WCS for 1D is a lookup table.
 This is often found in a ascii tables where one column is the lookup table (wavelength array) and one column is the flux array.
 In terms of the functional transform view: the lookup table represents a parameter (:math:`c_0`)::